 Employee Occupational Health and Wellness

-Our Seeking experience nurses who are passionate about the health and safety of employees interested in a position in Duke EOHW.
+Seeking experience nurses who are passionate about the health and safety of employees interested in a position in Duke EOHW.
 EOHW services the 36,000 + faculty and staff of the University, Medical Center and Health System.
 Work requires completion of an accredited Bachelors of Science in Nursing, Associates degree in Nursing, or Nursing Diploma program.
 Coursework in occupational and or environmental safety an advantage.
 Experience preferred.
 Work schedule Mon-Friday, Clinic Hours 7:30a- 4:30p, after 4:30p required during busy season.
 Will rotate with other staff opening clinic at 7:30a.
-Salaried position.
+2 positions.

 ADMINISTRATIVE ASSISTANT, COMM HLTH